CCI Trading Strategy — What is it? (Backtest, Indicator, Settings, Rules, and example)

 Who invented the CCI indicator?

-The commodity channel index was created by Donald R. Lambert in 1980 to spot reversals in commodities, but the indicator is now widely used in other securities including stocks and ETFs.
+The CCI indicator was invented by Donald R. Lambert in 1980 to spot reversals in commodities, but the indicator is now widely used in other securities including stocks and ETFs.

-Donald Robert published the commodity channel index in the Commodities magazine (now Futures) in 1980.
+Donald Robert invented the CCU indicator in 1980.
+He published the commodity channel index in the Commodities magazine (now Futures) in 1980.
 Originally, the CCI was used to trade only commodities, but now, it is used to trade in any market.
 The indicator has been in use for more than three decades now and has become more popular with the emergence of automated trading systems.

 Let’s go on to backtest some trading strategies for the CCI.
 We have never had any experience with the CCI indicator before and thus this is the first time we backtest the indicator.